POETSII/tinsel/README.md

 ## 6. Tinsel HostLink

-*HostLink* is the means by which tinsel cores running on a mesh of FPGA boards communicate with a *host PC*.
+*HostLink* is the means by which Tinsel cores running on a mesh of FPGA boards communicate with a *host PC*.
 It comprises three main communication channels:

 * An FPGA *bridge board* that connects to the host PC via PCI Express and to the FPGA mesh via a 10Gbps reliable link.
-Using this high-bandwidth channel (around 1GB/s), the host PC can efficiently send messages to any tinsel thread and vice-versa.
+Using this high-bandwidth channel (around 1GB/s), the host PC can efficiently send messages to any Tinsel thread and vice-versa.

 * A set of *debug links* connecting the host PC to each FPGA via separate USB UART cables.
 These low-bandwidth connections (around